FourThievesVinegar/solderless-microlab/docs/assembly-temperature-control-unit.md

 - Wire the inlet power module and insert the fuse according to manufacturer instructions
 - Connect the inlet power module to the GFCI outlet with the relay between them (it doesn't matter whether the relay is on the positive or negative side)
    - NOTE: Carefully consult the wiring instructions for the inlet and be familiar with basic safety and wiring with mains power.
-We cannot stress enough that this is the most dangerous part of the Microlab itself and that you are weak to electrical damage.
+We cannot stress enough that this is the most dangerous part of the MicroLab itself and that you are weak to electrical damage.
 We **highly** recommend that you cover all exposed terminals with electrical tape and wrap it thorouthly.
    - Use the quick disconnect connectors.
 - Connect the GFCI ground to the Inlet's ground connection.
 - Put it all in the 2-gang electrical housing.